Skip to main content

 What Is the Primary Protection for Employees?

-The most significant protection embedded within the ACA rules for is the mandate for a “Reasonable Alternative Standard” (RAS).
+The most significant protection embedded within the ACA rules for health-contingent programs is the mandate for a “Reasonable Alternative Standard” (RAS).
 This provision is a direct acknowledgment that a one-size-fits-all health target is biologically inappropriate and unjust.
 If your medical condition makes it unreasonably difficult, or if it is medically inadvisable for you to meet the program’s standard, your employer’s plan must offer you another way to earn the reward.

 This requirement shifts the focus from achieving a potentially unattainable metric to engaging in your health in a way that is safe and meaningful for you.
-For example, if a program rewards employees for achieving a certain Body Mass Index (BMI), and your or prescribed medications make this target unsafe, the plan must provide an alternative, such as working with your physician on a personalized nutrition plan, to earn the same reward.
+For example, if a program rewards employees for achieving a certain Body Mass Index (BMI), and your medical condition or prescribed medications make this target unsafe, the plan must provide an alternative, such as working with your physician on a personalized nutrition plan, to earn the same reward.
 The plan must even accommodate your own physician’s recommendations for what an appropriate alternative would be for you.

 Intermediate